 Healthy eating and your child’s appetite

 The most powerful way to send healthy food messages to your children is by letting them see you make healthy eating choices every day.
-Children will want to do what they see you doing.
+Children tend to do what they see you doing.

 ‘Tummy talk’ and healthy eating

-Understanding the way your child’s tummy ‘talks’ to her brain can help you deal with worries about your child undereating or overeating.
+Understanding the way your child’s tummy ‘talks’ to their brain can help you deal with worries about your child undereating or overeating.

-For example, your child’s brain realises his tummy is full only about 20 minutes after the food hits his tummy.
-Also, your child’s hunger is partly determined by how physically active he’s been and whether he needs to ‘catch up’ if he hasn’t eaten a lot over the last couple of days.
+For example, your child’s brain realises their tummy is full only about 20 minutes after the food hits their tummy.
+Also, your child’s hunger is partly determined by how physically active they’ve been and whether they need to ‘catch up’ if they haven’t eaten a lot over the last couple of days.

 Offering meals and snacks at regular times encourages a better appetite at mealtimes.
 Regular meals and snacks can be part of a healthy eating routine.